-Performing a weight distribution analysis can prevent building trucks that are overloaded in normal use, causing problems for users and the equipment installer.
-Overloads can shorten the live of a vehicle and its components.
+Do you know how much truck weight matters matters?
+Performing a truck weight distribution analysis can prevent building trucks that are overloaded in normal use, causing problems for users and the equipment installer.
+Overloads can shorten the life of a vehicle and its components.
 Overloads can also prevent compliance with weight laws and federal safety standards.

 What & Why of Truck Weight Distribution

-Having the correct wheelbase on the chassis and placing bodies and loads in the proper place will ensure that axles are loaded correctly.
-Performing a weight distribution analysis identifies the proper axle loadings before building a truck.
+Having the correct wheelbase on the chassis and placing bodies and loads in the proper place will ensure that axles are loaded correctly and that payload capacity is not maxed out.
+Performing a truck weight distribution analysis identifies the proper axle loadings before building a truck.

 Each truck component, including passengers and cargo, have a center of gravity.
 For example, the center of gravity of the truck chassis is shown at the top of the frame rail at the back of the cab and the body and cargo centers of gravity are shown with a single symbol at the center of the body about a third of the body height above the floor.